Brexit explainer: what could happen in UK parliament this week?

 Haste is the key.
 The plan would be for a vote on Tuesday on controlling the timetable and then a push to get the bill through all stages of the Commons and House of Lords before parliament is prorogued early next week, with speculation that this could involve the Lords sitting late at night or even over the weekend to get past government delaying tactics.

-The debate – if allowed – is set to begin in the late afternoon and it will be 8pm before we know if the opposition has succeeded in seizing control of the parliamentary agenda.
+The debate – if allowed – is set to begin this evening and it will likely be 10.30pm before we know if the opposition has succeeded in seizing control of the parliamentary agenda.

 Do the rebels have the necessary numbers?